 Most recently I co-founded and co-edited Bluestone Magazine, an online magazine based in Warrnambool from 2013-2016, that quickly gained a reputation for stirring the pot in a small city.

-In my professional career, I always aimed to be objective, but as the world in which I live tilts further to the right, I find myself becoming more and more subjective.
+In my professional career, I always aimed to be “objective”, but as the world in which we live tilts further toward the right and independent voices are silenced, I find myself becoming more subjective.

-Now I write my personal thoughts about issues that I care about and want to talk about.
+Now I use my time and skills to investigate issues that I care about and which my community cares about.